-Clubs ask a lot from the age of six - Alexander-Arnold
+Clubs ask a lot from age of six - Alexander-Arnold

-Trent Alexander-Arnold: 'Clubs ask a lot from the age of six' says Liverpool defender
+Trent Alexander-Arnold: Liverpool defender says 'clubs ask a lot from age of six'

 There was an error